DS3Lab/zuco-nlp/README.md

 ## NLP with cognitive data

-This repository contains all code used in the eperiments described in the following paper:
+This repository contains all code used in the experiments described in the following paper:

 Advancing NLP with Cognitive Language Processing Data.
 Nora Hollenstein, Maria Barrett, Marius Troendle, Francesco Bigiolli, Nicolas Langer & Ce Zhang.